zacccharv/zebar-gruvvy-watermelon/README.md

-# Zebar Bar Rose Pine
+# Zebar Bar Gruvvy Watermelon

 This is a Zebar bar theme based on [Rose Pine Moon](https://rosepinetheme.com/).